The Best Alexa Uses & Alexa Skills Right Now

 Pro Tip #1: You can also set reminders based on your location (for any one of the locations stored under Settings > Your Locations).
 You could say “Alexa, remind me to text Aunt Susie happy birthday when I get to work.”
 Check out some more awesome uses for Alexa location-based reminders.

-Pro Tip #2: You can also see your reminders in the Alexa app by tapping the hamburger (three horizontal lines) icon in the upper left > Reminders & Alarms.
+Pro Tip #2: You can also see your reminders in the Alexa app by tapping More on the bottom navigation bar > Reminders & Alarms.

 5. Turn the lights on and off